 Plantain, Plantago major, one of the most widespread wild herbs, is found along with dandelions and other plants we call weeds.
-Plantain likes to grow by the sides of roads and through cracks in the sidewalk.
+Plantain likes to grow by the sides of roads and through cracks in the sidewalk and probably grows in your yard.
+You can easily harvest plantain leaves from the wild, just be sure they have not been sprayed with pesticides.
+Once you know what to look for, plantain is fairly easy to identify.

 The leaves, rich in mucilage, salicylic acid, and tannins, aid in the healing of wounds, burns, and bruises.
 It moisturizes the skin and is one of the most effective anti-itching herbal remedies available, which makes it great for easing the discomfort of poison ivy.
-If you are hiking in a field (a nice clean area!), chew up a fresh leaf of plantain and apply to a bug bite to calm the itch.
+If you are hiking in a field (a nice clean area!), chew up a fresh leaf of plantain and apply it to a bug bite to calm the itch.
+Or make your own anti-itch tea using plantain leaves which can be sprayed on bites to ease the itch.